Kaisa Korhonen: Career

 In 1972, Korhonen moved on to become a teacher of directing at the Suomen Teatterikoulu (now the Helsinki Theatre Academy).
 Here she stayed until 1977.

 From 1981 to 1984, Korhonen was the leader of the Swedish-speaking Lille Teatern.
 Afterwards, she became a professor of acting at Tampere University, where she remained for five years.
 In 1989, Korhonen co-founded and subsequently directed the Musta Rakkaus (Black Love) theatre company at the Tampere Theatre.

 After finishing with Musta Rakkaus in 1992, Korhonen proceeded to take a year-long temporary professorship at the Theatre Academy, before becoming director of the Helsinki City Theatre for a two-year term.
 In 1995, she then returned to teaching directing at the Theatre Academy – this time as a professor – for another five years.
 Between 2002 and 2004, Korhonen worked as guest professor at the Swedish Institute of Dramatic Art.

-Since 2007, Korhonen has worked as a freelance director.
+From 2007, Korhonen worked as a freelance director.
 Between 2007 and 2009, she received an art professorship, a kind of prestigious grant, from the Finnish state.
-In total, she has directed more than 100 plays.
+In total, Korhonen directed more than 100 plays.

 Personal life

-Korhonen was born in Sotkamo in 1941 to provost Kusti Vihtori Korhonen and his wife, Kirsti Johanna Korhonen.
+Korhonen was born in Sotkamo in 1941 to provost Kusti Vihtori and mother Kirsti Johanna Korhonen.
 The family moved to Helsinki in 1957.

-In 1965 she married composer Kaj Chydenius.
-They had two children, Kalle and Jussi Chydenius, born in 1970 and 1972, respectively.
+In 1965, Korhonen married composer Kaj Chydenius.
+They had two sons, Kalle and Jussi Chydenius, born in 1970 and 1972, respectively.
 Jussi Chydenius is a member of the a capella group Rajaton.
-They divorced in 1980.
+They divorced in 1988.

 In 1991, Korhonen married actor Matti Tapio Rasila.

+Korhonen died in Helsinki on 25 April 2024, at the age of 82.
+Korhonen's ex-husband, Kaj Chydenius, had died five days earlier.